istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

   zone, or region without impacting others.

-- Controlled rollout: You have more fine-grained control over configuration rollout, for example, to canary configuration changes in a sub-section of the mesh controlled by a given primary cluster.
+- Controlled rollout: You have more fine-grained control over configuration rollout (e.g., one cluster at a time).
+You can also canary configuration changes in a sub-section of the mesh controlled by a given primary cluster.

 - Selective service visibility: You can restrict service visibility to part of the mesh, helping to establish service-level isolation.
+For example, an administrator may choose to deploy the `HelloWorld` service to Cluster A, but not Cluster B. Any attempt to call `HelloWorld` from Cluster B will fail the DNS lookup.

 The following list ranks control plane deployment examples by availability: